Bhanditz/labs-preview/_posts/apps/2014-10-06-culture-grid.md

 contact:
   email:
 ---
 [Culture Grid](http://www.culturegrid.org.uk/) opens up a wealth of information from museums, galleries, libraries and archives: giving greater access to UK culture, arts and heritage.
 It is also an aggregator, powering UK collections into Europeana.
-On their own search ortal they have used the Europeana API to offer users extended search results from across Europe.
+On their own search portal they have used the Europeana API to offer users extended search results from across Europe.